 Even with insurance, you may have to pay out-of-pocket costs for metformin.
 (Out-of-pocket costs are expenses that you’re responsible for.)
 You can check with your insurance company or pharmacist to learn more.

 Metformin is a generic drug.
-Extended-release metformin tablets come in the brand-name versions Fortamet and Glumetza.
+However, extended-release metformin tablets also come in the brand-name versions Fortamet and Glumetza.

 A generic drug is an exact copy of the active drug in a brand-name medication.
 The generic is considered to be just as safe and effective as the original drug.
 And generics tend to cost less than brand-name drugs.